Last updated October 2018

 YOU CAN ACCESS AND UPDATE YOUR PERSONAL INFORMATION

 You can access your personal information subject to certain limitations under the Australian Privacy Laws.
 If you would like to access or update your personal information, please contact us using the details set out below.
 In most cases, a summary of your personal information is available free of charge.

 We encourage you to contact us to update your personal information to ensure it is accurate, current and complete.
 We will take reasonable steps to process your request.

 To protect all personal information held by us, we may require you to confirm your identity before access to your personal information is granted.
-If necessary, reasonable costs may be charged to you in accessing your personal information, subject always to the Australian Privacy Law.
+If necessary, reasonable costs may be charged to you in accessing your personal information, subject always to the Australian Privacy Laws.

 This site may contain links to other websites.
 Unless it’s one of our websites, we are not responsible for the privacy practices of the owners of those websites.

-If you have a question or a complaint about how we collect, use or disclose your personal information (including any breach of the Australian Privacy Principles), please contact our office, attention to the privacy compliance officer.
+If you have a question or a complaint about how we collect, use or disclose your personal information (including any breach of the Australian Privacy Law), please contact our office, attention to the privacy compliance officer.
 Our contact details can be found on the Contacts page.

 Or for more information about privacy issues in Australia and protecting your privacy, please visit the Office of the Australian Information Commissioner website at https://www.oaic.gov.au.